paulsinclair51/briteTest/docs/LiteTest_Test_Reference.md

-# LiteTest Test Helper Reference
+# LiteTest Test Reference

-This document summarizes the public test helper API declared in `include/litetest_test.h`.
+This document summarizes the public Test API declared in `include/litetest_test.h`.
 It focuses on the helper-specific return conventions and the option structs used by the comparison helpers.